 Staying Faithful in a Sexless Marriage Is Easy When You Love Your Partner as Much as I Do

 My sex drive hasn't disappeared.
 But that's why God invented masturbation and, shortly thereafter, internet porn.
 It's not necessarily an ideal solution in every way, but the fact that our basement floods semi-regularly isn't ideal in every way either.
 Not everything in a marriage or in a life is going to be perfect bliss.

 Different people are different, of course, and how much, and what kind of imperfect bliss you can reconcile yourself to varies wildly.
 Some people, I'm sure, would find a sexless marriage intolerable, just as some people would find a polyamorous marriage intolerable, or a kink-less marriage—or what have you.
-I don't think anyone is bad or immoral for wanting more sex in their marriage, or for feeling they can't survive a marriage without sex.
+I don't think anyone is bad or immoral for wanting more sex in their marriage, or for feeling they can't adjust to a sexless marriage.

 But I do resent all the cultural scripts that tell me that I'm boring or broken or that my marriage is doomed because I'm not fucking enough.
 I'm all for normalizing kink, but we should also be willing to normalize kink-lessness.
 Lots of sex isn't a moral failure, weird sex isn't a moral failure, and not having sex isn't a moral failure.
 The amount and kind of sex you have doesn't have to define a relationship.
 Or a marriage.